 Tantanmen Soup Paste

-- ½ tbsp white vinegar or rice vinegar
+- ½ tablespoon white vinegar or rice vinegar

 - 3 cloves garlic minced